LATE MARCH, 2023: You can now download a large, free preview of the book. See the “Free Preview” section below.

-March, 2023: I’m renaming the book to Learn Functional Programming The Fast Way!.
-I think this name is more reflective of the ZIO and Cats Effect libraries being easier to learn than ever before (without having to know category theory), and it’s also consistent with my other book, Learn Scala 3 The Fast Way!.
+MARCH, 2023: This book was previously named, Learn Functional Programming Without Fear, but I have renamed it to Learn Functional Programming The Fast Way!.
+I think this name is more reflective of the ZIO and Cats Effect libraries being easier to learn than ever before (without having to know category theory), and the name is also consistent with my other book, Learn Scala 3 The Fast Way!.

 For OOP developers: Start learning FP the fast way